 Configure key rotation

-Configure backup and recovery of certificates, secrets,
+Configure backup and recovery of certificates, secrets, and keysManage Security Posture by Using Microsoft Defender for Cloud

-Microsoft Defender for Cloud Secure Score and
+Identify and remediate security risks by using the Microsoft Defender for Cloud Secure Score and InventoryAssess compliance against security frameworks and

 Microsoft Defender for Cloud